makarworld/litewax/docs/source/pay_for_cpu.rst

         )
     )

-Now, set the payer of the CPU for the transaction.
+Now, set the payer of the CPU for the :ref:`litewax.Transaction`.
 Payer can be set in different ways:

-* by other client
+* by other :ref:`litewax.Client`.

 .. code-block:: python

     trx = trx.payer(payer)

-* by atomichub.
+* by :ref:`litewax.payers.AtomicHub`.
 If you don't have enough CPU, and actions in whitelist by atomichub like: atomicassets.transfer().
 (Only WAX mainnet)

 .. code-block:: python

     trx = trx.payer(WAXPayer.ATOMICHUB)

-* by neftyblocks.
+* by :ref:`litewax.payers.NeftyBlocks`.
 If actions in whitelist by neftyblocks like: neftyblocksd.claim_drop().
 (Only WAX mainnet and testnet)

 .. code-block:: python

     trx = trx.payer(WAXPayer.NEFTYBLOCKS)

-* or if you use a MultiClient, you can set the payer when creating a transaction.
+* or if you use a :ref:`litewax.MultiClient`, you can set the payer when creating a :ref:`litewax.MultiTransaction`.

 .. code-block:: python